SevensRequiem/DiscordBot-Hugo-Post/README.md

 # DiscordBot-Hugo-Post
-discord bot to make new blog posts on hugo with a simple command. written in python
+discord bot to make new blog posts on hugo with a simple command. written in python. easilly added to your existing bot(s), if you use cogs.

 how to setup:
 1. put your token in settings.py